 - Heat a frying pan or wok over medium to medium high heat.
 Add the kale with garlic oil and onion and sautee just until the kale is wilted and bright green.
 The kale should reduce in size considerably as it cooks as well, so you end up with about 1 1/2 cups of cooked kale.
 If the crust isn't done yet, remove the kale from the heat and place into a bowl to keep it from over-cooking.

 - In a separate bowl, whisk together the eggs, milk, Red Robin Seasoning, pepper, and nutmeg.

 - When the crust is done, spoon the cooked kale mixture into the crust, arranging it fairly evenly to fill the crust.
 Top with the shredded cheese and sprinkle with bacon (if you're using bacon), then pour in the egg mixture.
 Set the cherry tomatoes into the cheese, pushing them down gently into the mixture so only the top half of the tomato shows.

 - Bake at 350 for about 45 minutes or until the quiche is set.
 Let cool for 5 - 10 minutes before cutting the pie.
 Serve warm.

-This recipe was shared at Wonderful Food Wednesday, Cast Party Wednesday, Wednesday Extravaganza, Full Plate Thursday, Frugal Food Thursday, Fresh Foods Link Up, Clever Chicks Bloghop, Strut your Stuff Saturday and All my Bloggy Friends.
+This recipe was shared at Wonderful Food Wednesday, Cast Party Wednesday, Wednesday Extravaganza, Full Plate Thursday, Frugal Food Thursday, Fresh Foods Link Up, Clever Chicks Bloghop, Strut your Stuff Saturday, Eating Inside the Box Greens Party and All my Bloggy Friends.